 An injury that disrupts blood flow to the brain.
-An anoxic brain injury is caused by a lack of oxygen to the brain usually through bleeding and swelling of brain tissue.
+An anoxic brain injury is caused by a lack of oxygen to the brain, usually through bleeding and swelling of brain tissue.

 A skull fracture is a break in the bone that surrounds the brain.
-Often a skull fracture will heal on its own but if there is tissue damage below the fracture surgery may be required.
+Often a skull fracture will heal on its own but if there is tissue damage below the fracture, surgery may be required.

 A contrecoup injury occurs when the brain is propelled against both sides of the skull.
-In this type of injury the brain will rebound and collide with the opposite side of the skull when it strikes both sides of the skull, the result is a contrecoup injury.
+In this type of injury the brain will rebound and collide with the opposite side of the skull when it strikes both sides of the skull.
+The result is a contrecoup injury.

 Diffuse Axonal Injury (DAI)

-A type of brain injury called Diffuse Axonal Injury occurs with the rotation and disruption of the brain inside the skull which severs or shears the brain’s long connecting nerve fibers or axons.
+A type of brain injury called diffuse axonal injury occurs with the rotation and disruption of the brain inside the skull which severs or shears the brain’s long connecting nerve fibers or axons.

 This damage can be microscopic and difficult to measure.
-In cases involving “mild brain injury” the effects of this may not be long term, but following more severe brain injury it can result in permanent disability and unconsciousness and coma.
+In cases involving “mild brain injury,” the effects of this may not be long term, but following more severe brain injury it can result in permanent disability, unconsciousness and coma.
 Unfortunately, there is no real treatment for a diffuse axonal injury.
 Recent studies indicate the damage to axons appears to progress over the first 12 to 24 hours after the injury.
 It is hoped that in the near future it may be possible to prevent the progression with specific treatments.

 Epidural hematoma involves the formation of a blood clot between the skull and the top lining of the brain (dura).
-This clot causes pressure changes in the brain can require emergency surgery.
+This clot causes pressure changes in the brain and can require emergency surgery.

 A subdural hematoma is the formation of a blood clot between the brain tissue and the dura.
 If it occurs slowly over several weeks it is referred to as a subdural hematoma; if it occurs quickly it is referred to an acute subdural hematoma.
 Like other clots, this may require surgical correction.